ospalax/addon-kea-hooks/extra/README.md

 Here are simple scripts to run particular builds in the consistent matter.

-- `onekea.sh` for OpenNebula's NFV appliance
+- `onekea.sh` for OpenNebula's VNF appliance